In this post:

 I had decided to camp at Lake Helen as it appeared to have more trees than the other lakes, and high winds were in the forecast.
 I reached Lake Helen by 5:15, which is a nice, leisurely pace.
 It had only been 5.2 miles of hiking, so I was still fresh, but also ready for bed.
 On the drive up, my stomach had felt a little…off…and I’d thought about turning around.
 This comes into play later.

-I immediately saw a tent, which was there for the duration of my stay.
-Oddly, I never saw the owner of this tent.
+I immediately saw a tent, which was there for the duration of my stay, but never had a resident.
+Later on, I would find out that a hunter had gone missing.
 Instead of camping by the trail, I crossed the outlet to the east and looked around.
 Good choice!
 Tons of places to camp, and all better than where everyone else camps on the other side of the lake.
 Plus there was no one around my edge.

 After putting up camp, I thought about dinner, but I was feeling wretched.
-I cleaned up a little, but the wind and cold were out in force, so I quickly retreated into my tent to read some SCPs (think free, Twilight Zone-like writings) and then watch an episode of a historical-based fiction series.
+I cleaned up a little, but the wind and cold were out in force, so I quickly retreated into my tent to read some SCPs (think free, Twilight Zone-like writings) and then watched an episode of a historical-based fiction series…The Looming Tower!
+It’s about 9/11, well-acted, and will make you very upset.
 I quickly fell asleep to elk bugling.

 Waking up at 7, I ate some Further Fuel, which my stomach was mostly OK with.
 I had a full-day ahead of me of climbing and fishing, and at least 50% of it would be off trail, so I was on the “road” so-to-speak by 8:30.
 There was no wind at my camp.
 My toe hurt very bad, to make things worse.
 It appeared that I had an ingrown nail that was also getting infected.